trisulnsm/dinodoc/trisuldocs/docs/ug/basicusage/startstop.md

 sudo systemctl enable   trisul-probe0-context0
 ```

-### Starting the SSL server instead of the HTTP server
+### Starting the SSL Server Instead of the HTTP Server

 To start the SSL web server, you have to disable the HTTP service.
 See
 below.